-- ▶ Flooding behind the dike begins to occur at approximately 900 m3/s.
+- Flooding behind the dike begins to occur at approximately 900 m3/s.
 Water levels upstream and downstream of the dike tend to be relatively similar at most locations (except XS 6) over the range of flood magnitudes tested.
-These results do indicate that flooding through the Woman's Coulee Canal inlet area helps equalize water levels upstream and downstream of the dike, minimizing breaching risk. - ▶ Modelling of Hoeh Dike failure scenarios indicates that dike failure appears to have significant local effects but only minimal regional effects (e.g., at the Town of High River) based on comparison to the 2013 Flood Landscape Scenario/Scenario 28A. - ► The structure is currently serving an important purpose but should not be raised or lowered as this will have regional flood effects.
+These results do indicate that flooding through the Women's Coulee Canal inlet area helps equalize water levels upstream and downstream of the dike, minimizing breaching risk. - Modelling of Hoeh Dike failure scenarios indicates that dike failure appears to have significant local effects but only minimal regional effects (e.g., at the Town of High River) based on comparison to the 2013 Flood Landscape Scenario/Scenario 28A.
+The above noted impact is for a large flood event with low probability.
+Although it was not evaluated as part of this study, it is important to note that the Hoeh Dike plays an important role in protecting downstream areas and infrastructure not only for these large floods but also for the smaller and medium sized floods that are more frequent.
+Future assessments should consider its role over a wide range of flows. - The structure is currently serving an important purpose but should not be raised or lowered as this will have regional flood effects.